A Walk in Central Park

 3

-This ladybug pupa was in the bushes near the Ladies Pavilion.
+This pupa was in the bushes near the Ladies Pavilion.
 An adult Asian multi-colored ladybug will emerge.
 The light-colored spines at the upper left are diagnostic for the species; I hear they are the remnants of the spiky skin of the last larval stage.

 4

-This raccoon was hanging around the Oak Bridge.
+This was hanging around the Oak Bridge.

 5